naiforfi/Bootcamp_repo/Project_proposal/README.md

 # Project proposal
-This reposotories is made in SDAIA bootcamp
+This reposotories is made in SDAIA Acadmey bootcamp.

 # Is Going To Rain?
 Weather imformation is important in many industries such as Aviation, agriculture, municipalities.